RadhikaG1604/TellingStories/final-project-part-two.md

 In the process of wireframing my project, I deliberately opted for the 'Shorthand' tool due to its ability to create a compelling visual representation tailored to my target audience.
 Building upon the foundation laid in Part I and incorporating valuable feedback, I enriched the outline with intricate details, seamlessly integrating key callout statistics to shape a compelling narrative.
 I meticulously planned data visualizations for each section, reinforcing the overarching message I aimed to convey.
 To ensure my audience grasps the authentic essence of my final presentation, I chose to initially develop visualizations using Tableau and Flourish.
 This not only refined the visualizations but also brought greater clarity to the data story I sought to tell.

-Please find my story board [here](https://carnegiemellon.shorthandstories.com/rural-hospitals-at-risk-of-closure/index.html)
+Please find my story board [Rural Hospitals Facing Closure Risk](https://carnegiemellon.shorthandstories.com/rural-hospitals-at-risk-of-closure/index.html) here!

 # User research